PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 unchanged two-op result; crop ownership plus architecture validation pass 90 tests.
 No model conversion or inference was run.

+Custom-op artifact result metadata now comes from one pass in the new TensorFlow- and Torch-free `artifact_metadata.py`.
+The legacy raw code list and trimmed/deduplicated node details retain their distinct normalization and sort contracts.
+A direct normalization fixture and 256-op access instrumentation, plus architecture validation, pass 81 tests.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted